yaorg/gradle-aws-sam-deployer-plugin/README.md

-region             | String              | The region to upload the fatJar / lambda code artifact, and execute the cloud formation in s3Bucket           | String              | The S3 Bucket to store the fatJar / lambda code artifact s3prefix           | String              | The prefix in the bucket to use when storing the fatJar / lambda code artifact artifactPath       | String              | The file path to the fatJar / lambda code artifact. ex: `${project.buildDir.absolutePath}${File.seperator}libs${File.seperator}my-lambda-project-fat-jar.jar` kmsKeyId           | String              | The kms cmk id to use to encrypt the fatJar / lambda code artifact when uploading to S3 samTemplatePath    | String              | The file path to the SAM Yaml or JSON where you have defined your serverless application model stackName          | String              | The stack name to use for the Cloud Formation stack parameterOverrides | Map<String, String> | A map of Parameters and there values to supply the Cloud Formation tamplate
+region             | String              | The region to upload the fatJar / lambda code artifact, and execute the cloud formation in s3Bucket           | String              | The S3 Bucket to store the fatJar / lambda code artifact s3prefix           | String              | The prefix in the bucket to use when storing the fatJar / lambda code artifact kmsKeyId           | String              | The kms cmk id to use to encrypt the fatJar / lambda code artifact when uploading to S3, if not supplied server side AES256 will be used samTemplatePath    | String              | The file path to the SAM Yaml or JSON where you have defined your serverless application model stackName          | String              | The stack name to use for the Cloud Formation stack parameterOverrides | Map<String, String> | A map of Parameters and there values to supply the Cloud Formation template tokenArtifactMap   | Map<String, String> | A map of ant style tokens ex: @@FAT_JAR_URI@@ to file paths ex: `${project.buildDir.absolutePath}${File.seperator}libs${File.seperator}my-lambda-project-fat-jar.jar`, the package command uses this map to upload the files to s3 and replaces the tokens in the sam template with the S3 URIs forceUploads       | boolean             | By default if this is left off or set to false, to package command uses m5 hashes to skip files that have not changed since the last deploy.
+Set this to true to force re-uploading

 **Example**